-Architecture should be context-sensitive and characterdefining.
-To reinforce and respond to differences in character between the North and South Areas (see Chapter 2), building design should incorporate distinctive façade treatments, roof types, roof lines and building forms.
-In general, architecture in North Gateway, Penn Daw, and Beacon/Groveton CBCs and adjoining SNAs should reflect a more contemporary aesthetic, while architecture in Hybla Valley-Gum Springs, South County, and Woodlawn CBCs, and adjoining SNAs, should have a more traditional style compatible with nearby historic resources.
+Architecture should be context-sensitive and character-defining.
+In general, architecture in North Gateway, Penn Daw, and Beacon/Groveton CBCs and adjoining SNAs should reflect a more contemporary aesthetic, while architecture in Hybla Valley-Gum Springs, South County, and Woodlawn CBCs, and adjoining SNAs, should have a more traditional style compatible with nearby historic resources (see Chapter 2 for a description of the North and South Areas).
+Building design should incorporate distinctive façade treatments, roof types, roof lines and building forms to reinforce and respond to these differences in character between the North and South Areas.